 Ownership of our common stock is shown in terms of "beneficial ownership."
 Generally, a person "beneficially owns" shares if he or she has either the right to vote those shares or dispose of them.
 More than one person may be considered to beneficially own the same shares.
-The percentages shown in this Proxy Statement compare the stockholder's beneficially owned shares with the total number of shares of our common stock outstanding on April 1, 2016 (53,148,937 shares) plus the number of unissued shares as to which such owner has the right to acquire voting or dispositive power of on or before May 31, 2016.
-The following table lists the stockholders known to have been the beneficial owners of more than 5% of the common stock outstanding as of April 1, 2016:
+The percentages shown in this Proxy Statement reflect the stockholder's beneficially owned shares as a percentage of the total number of shares of our common stock outstanding on March 22, 2017 (15,283,541 shares) plus the number of unissued shares that such owner has the right to acquire on or before May 21, 2017.
+Except as otherwise indicated, we believe each beneficial owner named below has sole voting and sole dispositive power with respect to all shares beneficially owned.
+The outstanding shares of common stock exclude 34,773,981 shares issuable upon conversion of the principal amount of our 73/4% Convertible Secured PIK Notes and 91/2% Convertible Secured PIK Notes (collectively the "Convertible Notes").
+Until converted, the Convertible Notes have no voting rights.
+The following table lists the stockholders known to have been the beneficial owners of more than 5% of our common stock as of March 22, 2017: